 Jo Surzyn first discovered she might be a poet during her BA at Norwich University College of the Arts.
 She went on to complete an MA in Poetry at UEA, and has work published in places such as The Rialto, Butcher’s Dog and The Bohemyth.
 She currently spends her time between the UK and Germany, where’s she’s moonlighting as a trainee Web Developer.

-Julia Webb has an MA (poetry) from the University of East Anglia.
-She works as a poetry mentor and is secretary for Gatehouse Press.
-In 2011 she won The Poetry Society’s Stanza competition.
+Julia Webb has an a degree in creative writing from Norwich University College of the Arts and MA (poetry) from the University of East Anglia.
+She works as a poetry mentor, creative writing tutor and is secretary for Gatehouse Press.
+In 2011 she won The Poetry Society’s Stanza competition and in 2018 she won The Battered Moons Poetry Competition.
 Her first collection Bird Sisters was published by Nine Arches Press in 2016.
-Her second collection Threat is due for publication by Nine Arches Press in 2019.
+Her second collection Threat is due for publication by Nine Arches Press in 2019. http://juliawebb.org/

 Anna De Vaul was born in the Pacific Northwest.
 She holds an MA in the Teaching and Practice of Creative Writing from Cardiff University, where she was an editor for the literary journal Ore, and a PhD in Creative and Critical Writing from the University of East Anglia.
 Her fiction and poetry have appeared in a wide variety of journals under both her own name and a nom de plume.
 In her spare time she can usually be found sewing, cycling, cooking, or eating.